mjpitz/emc/README.md

 ## Background

-In the last three jobs I've worked at, it's always been a hassle to trying to locate the various dashboards, documentation, and support for a given project.
+In the last three jobs I've worked at, it's always been a hassle trying to locate the various dashboards, documentation, and support for a given project.
 I joined effx to try and help address just that.
 As I've been spinning up a new cluster, I found myself wanting a landing page for the systems that I use regularly.

 ## Building your catalog